 All Souls Chapel, the original chapel at Cedar Grove Cemetery, was designed and constructed in the early 1850’s by Brother Francis Xavier.

-The four mausolea in Cedar Grove continue to afford crypts for the interment of the full body and niches for the inurnment of cremated remains.
+The four mausolea and four columbaria in the Our Lady of Sorrows section continue to afford crypts for the interment of the full body and niches for the inurnment of cremated remains.

 St. Joseph Columbarium